-ICC Government Relations Monthly Update – July 2020
+ICC Government Relations Monthly Update – August 2020

 Follow @ICC_GR on Twitter for breaking news & announcements throughout the month

 Click here for the ICC Government Relations Staff Regional Map

 Second survey set to measure how ICC members and offices are responding to COVID-19 challenges